 4. Set real expectations and celebrate them

 Cicconi shares another tip for building resilience in sales.
-He advises starting with setting realistic expectations for the role — both from a tactical perspective and an experiential level.
+He advises setting realistic expectations for the role—both tactical and experiential.

 From there, reinforce the set expectations.
-“Celebrate the victories, all of them, no matter how small.
+“Celebrate all victories, even small ones.
 Booked 2 meetings today?
 High fives all around because you could just as easily book 0 tomorrow,” shares Cicconi.

 “Also, acknowledge the misses.
 Sure, you booked 0 today, that’s ok, it happens, let’s chat about it and game plan how we can try to minimize the chances of this happening again.
 We can’t eliminate the possibility, but we can work hard to make sure that the individual feels confident in the role.”